 As a parent, what is my role in class?

 Enhance your child's experience in class by remembering to sing, sing, sing.
 Your active participation is the key to your children learning and growing musically.
-Support the creation of a music only environment while in class by not talking to your children or other adults during the 45 minutes.
-Since it is difficult for a young child to mask out adult conversation please wait to socialize till after class, and instead contribute to the creation of a musical environment for the children to absorb.
-Try not to give verbal directions.
+Support the creation of a music-only environment while in class by not talking to your children or other adults during the 45 minutes.
+Since it is difficult for a young child to tune out adult conversation please wait to socialize until after class, and instead contribute to the creation of a musical environment for the children to absorb.
+Please don't give your child verbal directions.
 It can be tough to restrain the impulse to give your child directives such as "Do what she is doing, hold your instrument this way” but children respond best by just seeing and hearing you doing (and enjoying) it yourself!
-Wandering toddlers is fine, but If you want your child to come back to you, avoid calling to him from across the room.
+Wandering toddlers are fine, but if you want your child to come back to you, avoid calling to them from across the room.
 If necessary, redirect your child physically back to you or the circle.
 Of course watch out for your child’s safety, but mostly your job is to just relax, and have fun!

 How should we use the Music Together materials?

 Play your music, either as a CD or digital download (available to all enrolled families) at home and in the car as frequently as possible, especially during the first few weeks of class.
-Make it available to your child to listen to while she is playing or before nap or bedtime.
-Use the songbook to help you remember the songs or to play along if you play an instrument.
-Try using the songbook at storytime instead of a regular book, and sing through the songs as you go along.
-Looking at the printed notes on the page will help children understand that music is a written language, too.
-You can use the songbook even if you don’t read musical notation.
-New families receive our introductory DVD “Music Together at Home: Helping Your Child Grow Musically”.
-During class your teacher will refer to topics and point out examples of things covered in the video.
-If you're a returning family and it's been months or years since you have read the Parent Guide or seen the DVD, reread it, or ask for a new copy of the DVD!
+Make it available to your child to listen to while s/he is playing or before nap or bedtime.
+Use the songbook like a storybook, pointing to the pictures, singing the songs while tapping the page, learning the words, using the illustrations to help you make up new words, etc. Ask your child what they see and sing about that!
+The songbooks are a wonderful wealth of opportunity for musical connection and playfulness.
+Try using the songbook at story time instead of a regular book, and sing through the songs as you go along.
+Looking at the printed musical notes on the page will help children understand that music is a written language, too.
+New families receive our wonderful parent guide: “Music and Your Child: A Guide for Parents and Caregivers."
+During class your teacher will refer to topics and point out examples of things covered in the guide.
+If you're a returning family and it's been months or years since you have read the Parent Guide, reread it, or ask for a new copy!
 You may be surprised how valuable it is, especially after having personal experience observing your child's music development.

 Where can I buy some of the instruments we have in class?